Cooking My Dreams

 Make the Sauce and finish the dish

-• Clean the squids and cut them into rings.
-Drizzle a large pan with olive oil and turn on the heat.
+1. Clean the squids and cut them into rings.
+Drizzle a large skillet with olive oil and turn on the heat.
 When it's hot, add the squids and cook for about 3 minutes.

-• Bring a large pot of salted water to boil and when the sauce it's almost ready, toss the pasta.
-Boil the pasta for 2-3 minutes, then add it in the pan with the sauce.
+4. Bring a large pot of salted water to boil and when the sauce it's almost ready, toss the pasta.
+Boil the pasta al dente for 2-3 minutes, then toss pasta in the pan with the sauce.
+Mix gently with a wooden spoon.

-• Add a ladle or two of pasta water to the pan and sautèe for a minute.
-Add the finely chopped parsley and serve
+5. Add a ladle or two of reserved pasta water to the large pan and sautèe for a minute.
+Add the finely chopped parsley and serve.

 Video